skjall/medication-tracker/README.md

 1. Navigate to "Physician Visits" → "Schedule Visit"
 2. Enter the date of your upcoming visit
+3. Select the physician you're visiting
-3. Optionally create an order for the visit
+4. Optionally create an order for the visit
-4. Choose between regular ordering or next-but-one planning
+5. Choose between regular ordering or next-but-one planning

 ### Creating Orders